Thai Lettuce Wraps with Ginger Lime Satay

 - Straight from the spoon.
 Ya, this one for sure.

-We need to detour back to these Thai lettuce wraps.
-I can’t stress this enough … you guys need to make these.
-And then invite me over, k.
+I can't stress this enough … you guys need to make these Thai Lettuce Wraps.
+And then invite me over, k. 🙂

 Don't be intimidated by the long list of ingredients.
 Dinner comes together far faster than you'd think.
 There are three parts to the recipe, and each is very simple.